mrcmina/Project-REDEFINE/README.md

 ### General description

 This repository contains
  - LANDIS-II/PnET-Succession input files and documentation for running the model in the Centre-du-Quebec
+ - Installers of LANDIS-II and its extension used in studies and papers
+ - Tools and scripts (in R language) to build and analyze forest landscapes as a functional network
- - R scripts to share
+ - Scripts and data to share

 -----------